Public invited to attend Monument Marathon events, competitor spots filling up

 Events begin Friday, with the Monument Marathon Expo from noon to 8 p.m. at the Gering Civic Center.
 The expo is open to the public and features numerous vendor booths as well as an information booth and registration for participants to pick up their race packets.

-“We keep that registration open the entire time, so if someone walks in a couple minutes until 8, as long as we have availability, they can register,” Reisig told the Star-Herald.
+“We keep that registration open the entire time, so if someone walks in a couple minutes until 8, as long as we have availability, they can register,” Reisig told the Gering Courier.

 As of Friday, Sept.
 16, 527 runners had registered, but eight had deferred to next year, Reisig said.
 For this year’s race, that is 519 runners so far with three additional marathon registrations.
 Friday registration numbers had 87 marathon runners, 245 half-marathon runners, 131 5K runners and 56 relay runners (19 teams).